 Executive Board+

-The first chairman of the St.Moritz Film Festival is Dr. Martin Hatebur.
-Dr. Martin Hatebur works since 2001 as an independent attorney at law advising different international clients such as the Nestlé Group of companies, Basilea Pharmaceutica AG, Basel, Flexico Sarl, Paris, Galerie Jousse-Entreprise, Paris, White Cube Gallery, London, Galerie Meyer Riegger, Berlin, etc. Besides his activity as an attorney at law, Martin Hatebur collects contemporary art and is a member of different art institutions and museums worldwide.
-In particular, since 2008 he is President of the Kunsthalle Basel.
-Martin Hatebur, a Swiss national, lives and works between St.Moritz, Basel and Paris.
+The first Chairman of the St. Moritz Film Festival is Dr. Martin Hatebur.
+He has worked since 2001 as an independent attorney at law advising different international clients such as the Nestlé Group of companies, Basilea Pharmaceutica AG, Basel, Flexico Sarl, Paris, Jousse Entreprise gallery, Paris, White Cube gallery, London, Meyer Riegger gallery, Berlin, etc. Besides his activity as an attorney at law, Dr. Hatebur collects contemporary art and is a member of different art institutions and museums worldwide.
+In particular, since 2008, he is President of the Kunsthalle Basel.
+He is a Swiss national and lives and works between St. Moritz, Basel and Paris.

 Artistic Director+

-Stefano Rabolli Pansera, Founder and Director of St.Moritz Art Film Festival, is an architect and curator.
-After graduating with Honours at the Architectural Association School of Architecture in London in 2005, he worked with Herzog de Meuron in Basel from 2005 to 2007 and he taught at the AA as Unit Master from 2007 to 2011.
-In 2013, he founded Beyond Entropy Ltd, a curatorial agency operating at the threshold of art, architecture and geopolitics and developing projects in Africa, Europe and the Mediterranean coastline.
-He curated several national pavilions at La Biennale di Venezia and, in 2013, he was the recipient of the Golden Lion for best national participation for the Angola Pavilion.
-In 2015, he designed Mangiabarche open-air gallery and directed the exhibition program for the MACC, a non-for-profit space in the South West of Sardinia.
-From 2017 until 2022, Stefano worked as director for Hauser & Wirth Gallery in London and opened the Hauser & Wirth Gallery in St. Moritz, while continuing working on several initiatives in Europe and Asia and developing institutional projects with Christoph Büchel and with the Panza Collection.
+Stefano Rabolli Pansera, Founder and Director of St. Moritz Art Film Festival, is an architect and curator.
+After working with Herzog de Meuron in Basel from 2005 to 2007, he taught at the Architectural Association School of Architecture as Unit Master for six years.
+In 2013, he founded Beyond Entropy Ltd, a curatorial agency operating in Africa and Asia.
+In 2013, he was the recipient of the Golden Lion for best national participation at the Angola Pavilion at the Venice Biennial.
+In 2015, he designed the Mangiabarche open-air gallery and directed the exhibition program for the MACC Museum in Sardinia.
+From 2017 until 2022, he worked as director for Hauser & Wirth Gallery in London and St. Moritz.
+Currently he is the Director of Bangkok Kunsthalle and Khao Yai Art Forest.

 Curatorial Council+